sympy/sympy/doc/src/explanation/best-practices.md

 **Reason**

-There are many disadvantages to using strings:
+There are many disadvantages to using strings as input to SymPy functions:

-- [They are not explicit.](https://peps.python.org/pep-0020/) They make code much harder to read.
+- It is unpythonic and makes code harder to read.
+See [the Zen of Python](https://peps.python.org/pep-0020/) "explicit is better than implicit".

+- Support for string inputs in general SymPy functions is mostly accidental.
+  It happens because these functions call {func}`~.sympify` on their inputs in order to convert things like Python `int`s into SymPy `Integer`s.
+However, `sympify()` also parses strings into SymPy expressions, unless the `strict=True` flag is used.
+Automatic parsing of strings for general SymPy functions (other than `sympify()` or {func}`~.parse_expr()`) [may go away in a future version of SymPy](https://github.com/sympy/sympy/issues/11003).

-- `sympify()` automatically turns all undefined names into Symbols or Functions, so if you have a typo, the string will still parse correctly, but the output will not be what you expect.
+- Typos in symbol or function names can go unnoticed.
+This is because all undefined names in the string will be automatically parsed into Symbols or Functions.
+If the input has a typo, the string will still parse correctly, but the output will not be what was expected.
 For example

   ```py
   >>> from sympy import expand_trig